student debt relief plan

 The bottom line

 The Biden student loan forgiveness program is set to help 20 million Americans become debt free from their burdensome student loans.
 If you’re a small business owner, you can take advantage of this plan and invest the forgiven amount back into your business.
-If you’re looking for strategies on how to best use the extra cash, check out this Bench guide to managing a financial windfall.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Bench assumes no liability for actions taken in reliance upon the information contained herein.